ALU-BSE/week-2-la-nk/README.md

   ```
 - Visit `http://127.0.0.1:8000/books/` and navigate pages.
 - **Discussion Questions:**
   - Why is pagination important for large datasets?
+  Pagination allows for performance optimization by reducing the data transfer size and database query load.
+It also returns small data that is easy to read for the end users
   - How would you customize items per page dynamically?
+  Our implementation uses the query parameter called `per page` that is manipulated on the fronted through the dropdown and used by the view to paginate.
   - What happens if `page` is invalid?
+  For non-numeric and negative values it defaults to page 1 and for out of range values it will return the last page.

 ## **Bonus Challenges**